LeafBeyOrd/crypto_aggregator/README.md

 - Set up a Google Cloud Storage (GCS) bucket to store the input CSV files.
 - Create a BigQuery dataset and table.
-- Deploy the application to Cloud Run.
+- Deploy the application to Cloud Run jobs.
 - Set up a Cloud Scheduler job to trigger the Cloud Run service daily.

 #### Step 3: Deploy the Go Application